|

 - He who does not take his cross, and follow after me, is not worthy of me.

-- He who finds his life shall lose it; and he who loses his life for my sake shall find it.
-[When you continually deny yourself and obey the Lord's commands, you will eventually lose your selfish life, and thereby save your soul to live Life in union with God.]
+(When you continually deny yourself and obey the Lord's commands, you will eventually lose your selfish life, and thereby save your soul to live the superior Life of God in union with God.)

 - Then Jesus said to his disciples, "If any man desires to come after me, let him deny himself, and take up his cross, and follow me.